ahy3nz/coMMParE/README.md

 canonicalized the same?
 For example, was an engine's 1,4 LJ energy lumped into a dihedral energy, or vice versa?
 * Lastly, is the engine calculating these functional forms correctly?

+# Notes and Warnings
+This is **NOT** meant to be your one-stop-shop package to run molecular simulations.
+To **CORRECTLY** run a simulation means using correct simulation parameters, consistent software, and reliable force field parameters.
+This package assumes certain simulation parameters and certain model implementations that will likely yield **PHYSICALLY INACCURATE** results.
+While inaccurate, we aim to **CONTROL** for some of these choices to validate models and force fields are correctly being translated.